 Accession Number: 2000.581

-This design for an oval dish beautifully illustrates that Paulus van Vianen was not only a goldsmith, but also an excellent designer and craftsman.
+This design for an oval dish beautifully illustrates that Paulus van Vianen was not only a goldsmith, but also an excellent designer and draftsman.
 The dish has a religious theme with four compartments containing scenes from the Passion of Christ.
-From left to right and top to bottom are depicted: the Capture of Christ; Ecce Homo; the Crucifixion; the Resurrection.
-Van Vianen further decorated the dish with angels, cherubs, and trophies containing the so-called Arma Christi.
-Where parts have been left empty on the left side, we can assume van Vianen intended a repetition of those motifs on the right.
-The only mystery remains what was to be depicted in the center of the dish.
+From left to right and top to bottom are depicted: The Capture of Christ; Ecce Homo; The Crucifixion; The Resurrection.
+Van Vianen has further decorated the dish with angels, cherubs and trophies containing the so-called Arma Christi.
+Where parts have been left empty on the left side, we can assume Van Vianen intended a repetition of those motifs seen on the right.
+Unknown is what was to be depicted in the center of the dish.